 In this blog, we will cover the most important questions you need answered to equip you with the right know-how to ace your Annual Income Tax Return filing:

-What Is BIR Form 2316 and Should You Have This?
+What Is BIR Form 2316 and and is 2316 and Annual Income Tax Return

 If you’re employed in the Philippines, you’ll likely receive a Form 2316 from your employer, which shows your gross pay, total taxable income and the amount that your employer withheld and remitted to the government for the year.
 If you are self-employed, you’ll need to gather all your income and expense records to calculate your taxable income.
 If you are a mixed income individual (meaning you earn salary from an employer and you are running a business or practicing a profession on the side), you will need both your BIR 2316 Form from your employer and you will also need to gather all your income and expense records for the year.